My CV is here.

 Genung, M.A., J.W.
 Fox, et al. 2017.
 The relative importance of pollinator abundance and species richness for the temporal variance of pollination services.
 Ecology 98:1807-1816.
 Abstract.

 Hausch, S.J., J.W.
 Fox, and S.M.
 Vamosi.
 2017.
 Coevolution of competing Callosobruchus species does not stabilize coexistence.
-Ecology and Evolution.
+Ecology and Evolution (open access).

 Rankin, B.D., J.W.
 Fox, et al. 2015.
 The extended Price equation quantifies species selection on mammalian body size across the Paleocene/Eocene Thermal Maximum.
 Proc.
 Roy.
 Soc.
 Lond.
 B 282:20151097.
 Abstract.